 The document does not contain any significant information about the frontend of TYPO3.
-Creating templates, setting up TypoScript objects etc. is not the scope of the document, it addresses the backend part of the core only.
+Creating templates, setting up TypoScript objects etc. is not the scope of the document, it addresses the backend and management part of the core only.

-The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture and the backend.
+The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture.
 It will hopefully be the knowledge base of choice in your work with TYPO3.

 This document is intended to be a reference for TYPO3 CMS developers and partially for integrators.
 The document explains all major parts of TYPO3 and the concepts.
-It presumes some knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.
+Some chapters presumes knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.

 The goal is to take you "under the hood" of TYPO3 CMS.
 To make the principles and opportunities clear and less mysterious.
 To educate you to help continue the development of TYPO3 along the already established lines so we will have a consistent CMS application in a future as well.
 And hopefully this teaching on the deep technical level will enable you to educate others higher up in the "hierarchy".
 Please consider that as well!

 Many of the code examples found in this document come from the TYPO3 Core itself.

 Quite a few others come from the "examples" and the "styleguide" extension.
 You can install them if you want to try out these examples yourself and use them as a basis for your own stuff.

 Feedback and Contribute¶